sergiofgonzalez/grokking-scala/2-scala-in-depth/02-basic-types-and-operations/README.md

 Simple SBT project that illustrates how to define an application entrypoint in Scala.

 ### [03 &mdash; Hello App Trait SBT] (./03-hello-app-trait-sbt)
-Simple SBT project that illustrates how to define an applicaiton entrypoint in Scala by extending the `App` trait.
+Simple SBT project that illustrates how to define an application entrypoint in Scala by extending the `App` trait.